Dan McTeague: Registered Education Savings Plan

-McTeague tabled a private member bill that proposed to give parents substantial tax breaks for saving education money; taxpayers who deposited $5,000 into a Registered Education Savings Plan (RESP) for their children's post-secondary education would earn a $5,000 tax deduction, similar to the deduction allowed for contributions to a Registered Retirement Savings Plan.
-Under the Tax-Free Savings Account, introduced in Finance Minister Jim Flaherty's 2008 budget, there was no deduction for annual contributions.
+McTeague tabled a private member bill that proposed to give parents substantial tax breaks for saving education money; taxpayers who deposited $5,000 into a Registered Education Savings Plan (RESP) for their children's post-secondary education would earn a $5,000 tax deduction, similar to the deduction allowed for contributions to a Registered Retirement Savings Plan (RRSP).
+Under the Tax-Free Savings Account (TFSA), introduced in Finance Minister Jim Flaherty's 2008 budget, there was no deduction for annual contributions.
+The benefit to TFSAs is withdrawals can be done at any time, for any reason, with no tax consequences.
+Withdrawals from RRSPs are taxed and there are restrictions on annual withdrawals from RESPs.

 Ted Menzies, Conservative Parliamentary Secretary to the Minister of Finance, lashed out at the proposal and suggested McTeague explain how the government would pay for his proposal, while Garth Turner strongly supported McTeague's bill and called it "the greatest financial tool in a generation."
 The Green Party said the government should have ceased threats to trigger an election over the RESP private member’s bill.
 McTeague's bill passed through the House of Commons of Canada on March 5, 2008, after Speaker of the House, Liberal Peter Milliken, ruled the bill in order as it did not require a royal recommendation, given that it did not contemplate spending money, only reducing revenue.
 Flaherty introduced a ways and means motion which nullified McTeague's bill.